The 2CNF Boolean Formula Satisfiability Problem and the Linear Space Hypothesis: Motivational Discussion and Quick Overview

-Since Cook \cite{Coo71} demonstrated its $\np$-completeness, the Boolean formula satisfiability problem (SAT) of determining whether a given Boolean formula is satisfied by a suitably-chosen variable assignment has been studied extensively for more than 50 years.
-As its restricted variant, the \emph{$k$CNF Boolean formula satisfiability problem} ($k$SAT), for an integer index $k\geq3$, whose input formulas are of $k$-conjunctive normal form ($k$CNF) has also been a centerpiece of computational complexity theory.
-Since $k$SAT is complete for $\np$ (nondeterministic polynomial time) \cite{Coo71}, its solvability is linked to the computational complexity of all other $\np$ problems; for instance, if $k$SAT is solved in polynomial time, then so are all NP problems.
+Since Cook \cite{Coo71} demonstrated its $\np$-completeness in 1971, the \emph{Boolean (propositional) formula satisfiability problem} (SAT) of determining whether or not a given Boolean formula is satisfied by a suitably-chosen variable assignment has been studied extensively for about 50 years.
+As its restricted variant, the \emph{$k$CNF Boolean (propositional) formula satisfiability problem} ($k$SAT) for an integer index $k\geq3$, whose input formulas are of $k$-conjunctive normal form ($k$CNF), has also been a centerpiece of computational complexity theory.
+Since $k$SAT is complete for $\np$ (nondeterministic polynomial time) \cite{Coo71}, its solvability is linked to the computational complexity of all other $\np$ problems in such a way that, if $k$SAT is solvable in polynomial time, then so are all other NP problems.
+It is also known that $k$SAT is polynomial-time reducible to $3$SAT and vice versa.
 A recent study has been focused on the solvability of $k$SAT with $n$ Boolean variables and $m$ clauses within ``sub-exponential'' (which means $2^{\varepsilon n} poly(n+m)$ for an absolute constant $\varepsilon\in(0,1)$ and a suitable polynomial $poly(\cdot)$) runtime.
-In this line of study, Impagliazzo, Paturi, and Zane \cite{IPZ01} took a new approach toward $k$SAT and its search version, $\search{k}\mathrm{SAT}$, parameterized by the number $m_{vbl}(x)$ of Boolean variables and the number $m_{cls}(x)$ of clauses in a given $k$CNF formula $x$ as natural ``size parameters'' (which were called ``complexity parameters'' in \cite{IPZ01}).
-To discuss such sub-exponential-time solvability for a wide range of $\np$-complete problems, Impagliazzo et al. further devised a crucial notion of \emph{sub-exponential-time reduction family (or SERF-reduction)}, which preserves the sub-exponential-time complexity, and they cleverly demonstrated that the two size parameters, $m_{vbl}(x)$ and $m_{cls}(x)$, make $\search{k}\mathrm{SAT}$ SERF-equivalent (that is, the both are SERF-reducible to each other).
-As a working hypothesis, Impagliazzo and Paturi \cite{IP01} formally proposed the \emph{exponential time hypothesis} (ETH), which asserts the insolvability of $k$SAT parameterized by $m_{vbl}(x)$ (succinctly denoted by $(k\mathrm{SAT},m_{vbl})$) in sub-exponential time for all indices $k\geq3$.
-Their hypothesis is obviously a stronger assertion than $\p\neq\np$ and it has then led to intriguing consequences, including finer lower bounds on the solvability of various parameterized NP problems (see, e.g., a survey \cite{LMS11}).
+In this line of study, Impagliazzo, Paturi, and Zane \cite{IPZ01} took a new approach toward $k$SAT and its search version, $\search{k}\mathrm{SAT}$, \emph{parameterized by} the number $m_{vbl}(x)$ of all Boolean variables and the number $m_{cls}(x)$ of all clauses in a given $k$CNF formula $x$ as natural ``size parameters'' (which were called ``complexity parameters'' in \cite{IPZ01}).
+To discuss such sub-exponential-time solvability for a wide range of $\np$-complete problems, Impagliazzo et al. further devised a crucial notion of \emph{sub-exponential-time reduction family (or SERF-reduction)}, which preserves the sub-exponential-time complexity, and they cleverly demonstrated that the aforementioned size parameters $m_{vbl}(x)$ and $m_{cls}(x)$ make $\search{k}\mathrm{SAT}$ \emph{SERF-equivalent} (namely, the two problems are SERF-reducible to each other).
+Motivated by a fine role of SERF-reducibility, Impagliazzo and Paturi \cite{IP01} formally proposed, as a working hypothesis, the \emph{exponential time hypothesis} (ETH), and later Impagliazzo, Paturi, and Zane \cite{IPZ01} extended it into the \emph{strong exponential time hypothesis} (SETH), which asserts the insolvability of $k$SAT parameterized by $m_{vbl}(x)$ (succinctly denoted in this paper by $(k\mathrm{SAT},m_{vbl})$) within sub-exponential time for all indices $k\geq3$.
+Their hypothesis turned out to be a stronger assertion than $\p\neq\np$ and it has led to intriguing consequences, including finer lower bounds on the solvability of various parameterized NP problems (see, e.g., a survey \cite{LMS11}).